Leica X Vario vs Nikon D5000

 |17.||Sony RX1R||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

-Both the X Vario and the D5000 have been discontinued, but can regularly be found used on eBay.
+Both the X Vario and the D5000 have been discontinued, but can regularly be found used on ebay.
 The D5000 was replaced by the Nikon D5100, while the X Vario does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the X Vario and D5000 can be found, respectively, in the Leica X Vario Manual (free pdf) or the online Nikon D5000 Manual.

 So what is the bottom line?
 Is the Leica X Vario better than the Nikon D5000 or vice versa?
 The listing below highlights the relative strengths of the two models.